Estonia: Prehistory

-The Viking Age
+Viking Age

-The Estonian coast and nearby Baltic Sea islands were a trade hub located on a major waterway which made these areas both a target and a starting point for many raids already prior to the Viking Age in Estonia.
-Coastal Estonians, particularly the Saaremaa islanders, adopted a Viking lifestyle.
-Several Scandinavian sagas referred to major confrontations with Estonians, notably when 7th century "Estonian Vikings" defeated and killed Ingvar Harra, the King of Swedes.
+The middle Iron Age produced threats appearing from different directions.
+Several Scandinavian sagas referred to major confrontations with Estonians, notably when in the early 7th century "Estonian Vikings" defeated and killed Ingvar Harra, the King of Swedes.
+Similar threats appeared to the east, where East Slavic principalities were expanding westward.
 In c.
-1030, Grand Prince Yaroslav the Wise of Kievan Rus attempted to subjugate the Chuds (as East Slavic sources called Estonians and related Finnic tribes) in southeast Estonia and captured Tartu.
+1030, Grand Prince Yaroslav the Wise of Kievan Rus' attempted to subjugate the Chuds(as East Slavic sources called Estonians and related Finnic tribes) in southeast Estonia and captured Tartu.
 Chuds (Sosols) destroyed this foothold in 1061.
-In 1187, Estonians, Curonians and Karelians sacked Sigtuna, a major Swedish city at the time.
+Around the 11th century, the Scandinavian Viking era around the Baltic Sea was succeeded by the Baltic Viking era, with seaborne raids by Curonians and by Estonians from the island of Saaremaa, known as Oeselians.
+In 1187 Estonians (Oeselians), Curonians or/and Karelians sacked Sigtuna, which was a major city of Sweden at the time.